vigneshgoud7/Nutriscan/README.md

 ---

-## 🔮 Future Improvements
+## 🔮 Future Roadmap

+We are constantly innovating.
+Here is what is coming next to NutriScan AI:

-- **Barcode Scanning:** Direct integration with OpenFoodFacts API for instant product lookup without AI processing.
+- [ ] **Barcode Scanning:** Direct integration with OpenFoodFacts API for instant product lookup without AI processing, saving time and tokens.
-- **Meal Logging:** Daily macro and calorie tracking integrated with a calendar view.
+- [ ] **Meal Logging & Calendar:** Daily macro and calorie tracking integrated with a comprehensive calendar view for long-term diet management.
-- **Wearable Integration:** Sync health data (calories burned, steps) directly from Apple Health and Google Fit.
+- [ ] **Wearable Integration:** Sync health data (calories burned, active minutes, steps) directly from Apple Health and Google Fit for a holistic health view.
-- **Multi-language Support:** Expand the AI prompt guidelines to support localized nutrition recommendations in Spanish, French, and Hindi.
+- [ ] **Multi-language Support:** Expand the AI prompt guidelines to natively support localized nutrition recommendations in Spanish, French, German, and Hindi.
+- [ ] **Community Sharing:** A platform for users to share healthy AI-approved recipes and findings with the NutriScan community.

 ---